ra1028/VueFlux/README.md

 ### SubscriptionScope
 `SubscriptionScope` serves as resource manager of subscription.

-This will be unsubscribe all the added subscriptions on `deinit`.
+This will terminate all added subscriptions on deinitialization.

-Unsubscribe when the ViewController is closed by retaining this as a property of ViewController.
+For example, when the ViewController which has a property of SubscriptionScope is dismissed, all subscriptions are terminated.

 ```swift
 var subscriptionsScope: SubscriptionScope? = SubscriptionScope()